You can’t get enough boats! How about up-cycling your milk or juice cartons into fun, kids, sailing boats!

 Stapling two parts together is also a bit tough it would be easier to hold in the air and staple, or use the hot glue gun instead.

-If you go for a triangular sail, then one hole to one end of boat will be fine, judge how big the sail will be then make the hole in the appropriate place.
+If you go for a triangular sail, then one hole to one end of the boat will be fine, judge how big the sail will be then make the hole in the appropriate place If you are going for a square sail having a hole off centre on deck will be fine.

-Before painting with chosen acrylic paints, glue on the lids, so the inside of lids are facing out.
+Before painting with chosen acrylic paints, glue on the lids, so the inside of the lids are facing out.

 You will need to seal the paints by painting PVA glue all over.

-When painting the carton staples will appear as little lamps, hence using hot glue gun to stick sections together instead will prevent this, but if this does not bother you then stick with staples, it’s quicker.
+When painting the carton staples will appear as little lamps, hence using the hot glue gun to stick sections together instead will prevent this, but if this does not bother you then stick with staples, it’s quicker.

 Let’s check out sailing our milk carton sail boat, or boats!